 Commercial: LED traffic signals, CRACs, high volume low speed fans, demand control kitchen ventilation, commercial ice makers, computer power management, premium efficiency motors, central DHW controls, and thermal energy storage.

 Volume 5 guidance language was transferred to other volumes, when applicable.

+TRM 8.0 includes

 TRM Update Process

 Deemed savings input parameters in the TRM will be reviewed at least annually by the PUCT’s EM&V contractor (16 TAC § 25.181(q) (6) (B)).
 An annual review identifies needed updates and revisions as new technologies mature and building operating environments change.
-The EM&V team will assess the need for changes or updates to future TRM’s deemed savings based primarily on (a) feedback from the organizations that use the TRM values and equations for planning or reporting purposes, (b) EUMMOT’s or the EM&V team’s assessment of changes in measure technology and measure baselines due to changes in common practices, codes and/or performance standards, and (c) EM&V results that indicate reasonable updates could improve the accuracy of savings estimates.
+The EM&V team will assess the need tochange or update future TRM’s deemed savings based primarily on (a) feedback from the organizations that use the TRM values and equations for planning or reporting purposes, (b) EUMMOT’s or the EM&V team’s assessment of changes in measure technology and measure baselines due to changes in common practices, codes and/or performance standards, and (c) EM&V results that indicate reasonable updates could improve the accuracy of savings estimates.
 The EM&V team will make recommendations about the scope and detail needed for future updates to savings algorithms and values based on input gathered from EUMMOT, EESPs, the PUCT, and other stakeholders, EM&V research, and consideration of the uncertainties and the potential for bias in current TRM estimates.

 The need for TRM deemed savings updates are based on the following factors: (1) the number and complexity of new measures proposed annually by utilities and EESPs; (2) the degree of uncertainty of savings estimates determined in the review process; (3) changes in baselines; (4) new data made available from site-based M&V activities; and (5) the cost of updating the TRM annually.

-The petition process for establishing Commission-approved deemed values for new measures will continue to be the mechanism for the introduction of deemed values for new measures.
+The petition process toestablish Commission-approved deemed values for new measures will continue to be the mechanism for the introduction of deemed values for new measures.
 (16 TAC § 25.181(p) (2)).
 Any deemed values adopted by the PUCT through the established petition process at least two weeks before the submission of the draft TRM will be incorporated into the draft TRM.
 Any deemed values adopted by the Commission at least two weeks before the date of the final version of the TRM will be incorporated into the final version of the TRM.
 Regardless if new measures are in the TRM or not, Commission-approved measures may be included in programs 60 days after the petition is filed with the Commission.

 TRM Schedule